 The International Center’s traditional office hours are 8:00 a.m. – 5:00 p.m.
-EST Monday through Friday.
-Estimated work hours average 15-20 per week for fall and spring terms around class schedules and 20-30 hours per week, generally 9:30am – 3:30pm EST weekdays during the summer term.
+Monday through Friday.
+Estimated work hours average 15-20 per week for fall and spring terms around class schedules and 20-30 hours per week, generally 9:30am – 3:30pm weekdays during the summer.

-In an effort to ensure the team’s good health and safety during the pandemic, we have established a hybrid work model that incorporates both in-office (mask, social distancing, work area partitions, hand and office sanitizer, scheduling) and virtual (Teams, Zoom, OneDrive) work.
+We have established a hybrid work model that incorporates both in-office (mask, social distancing, work area partitions, hand and office sanitizer, scheduling as appropriate) and virtual (Teams, Zoom, OneDrive) work.
 We have the leadership, culture, organizational structure, technology, processes, and experience to thrive in this work model.

 How do I Apply?

-To apply for an internship at The International Center, please send your resume and cover letter to firstname.lastname@example.org.
-Please be sure to include in your cover letter:
+To apply for an internship at The International Center, please upload your credentials at https://internationalcenter.org/employment/intern-application or email your resume and cover letter to email@example.com.
+We also accept applications via Ascend Indiana, Handshake, LinkedIn, and Work & Learn Indiana.